What’s an invoice, and why should you create it online using an invoice generator?

 Cons

-My bone to pick with Free Invoice Builder is that it is glitchy.
-For example, I couldn’t seem to edit my Client Info or delete it.
-One of the line items froze at one point, so I had to start over after I had refreshed the page—oops.
+My beef with Free Invoice Builder is that it is glitchy.
+For example, I couldn’t seem to edit or delete my Client information.
+One of the line items froze at one point, so I had to start over after I refreshed the page—oops.

 The custom fields were easy to select from the drop-down, but I couldn’t delete or edit them after I inserted them in the first place, which led me to have the same client info saved three times.

 I downloaded my invoice without a login.
-After export, the logo .png (same as .jpg) did not load but showed only its file name.
+After export, the logo .png (same as .jpg) did not load and only showed its file name.
 The export unnecessarily added a blank page, although my invoice was brief.
 I couldn’t choose another logo after I added it, so I had to refresh the page—again.
 Starting from scratch, I comprised the info to fit one page.

-When generating my invoice, it felt like a hit-and-miss, not knowing how the custom fields from the right menu mapped on the invoice.
+When generating my invoice, it felt like a hit-and-miss process, as I didn’t know how the custom fields from the right menu mapped to the invoice.

 My two cents